saasus-platform/saasus-sdk-python/docs/integration/SaasUserApi.md

 # **confirm_sign_up_with_aws_marketplace**
 > Tenant confirm_sign_up_with_aws_marketplace(confirm_sign_up_with_aws_marketplace_param=confirm_sign_up_with_aws_marketplace_param)

-AWS Marketplaceによるユーザー新規登録の確定(Confirm Sign Up with AWS Marketplace)
+Confirm Sign Up with AWS Marketplace

-AWS Marketplaceと連携したユーザー新規登録を確定します。AWS Marketplaceと連携したテナントを新規作成します。 Registration Tokenが有効でない場合はエラーを返却します。  Confirm a new use registeration linked to AWS Marketplace.
+Confirm a new use registeration linked to AWS Marketplace.
 Create a new tenant linked to AWS Marketplace.
 If the Registration Token is not valid, an error is returned.

 ### Example

 * Bearer Authentication (Bearer):

 ```python
 import time
 import os